rogerbinns/jia-mini-python/doc/java.rst

 .. class:: MiniPython.ExecutionError

    (`javadoc <_static/javadoc/com/rogerbinns/MiniPython.ExecutionError.html>`__)
-   Encapsulates what would be an Exception in Python
+   Encapsulates what would be an Exception in Python.

+   Do not instantiate one directly - call signalError instead.

    .. method:: String getType()

-      Returns the type of the error
+      Returns the type of the error.

       This typically corresponds to a Python exception (eg `TypeError` or `IndexError`)

    .. method:: int linenumber()

-      Returns the line number which was being executed when the error happened
+      Returns the line number which was being executed when the error happened.

       If you omitted line numbers then -1 is returned.

    .. method:: int pc()

-      Returns program counter when error occurred
+      Returns program counter when error occurred.

       Note that due to internal implementation details this is the next instruction to be executed, not the currently